Forecasting Your Coffee Shop Sales

 Coffee Shop Concept & Your Financial Estimates

-Even in the most ideal situations, your coffee shop revenue and sales will often be limited by the size and scope of your business.
+Even in the best-case scenario, your coffee shop’s sales and profits will often be limited by the size and setup of your business.

 Summary:

-• Other factors may influence your sales capabilities
+• Other factors also influence your sales potential.

 Estimated Hours of Operation